Josh Jung Player Props: Rangers vs. Athletics

 Josh Jung At The Plate

-- He has hit a home run in 17.6% of his games this season, and 4.1% of his plate appearances.
+- In 16.7% of his games this season, he has hit a long ball, and 3.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.